MrezaDorudian/EURUSD-Price-Prediction/README.md

 Logistic regression seems not working well and randomly classifying the data with 55% accuracy.
 RNN is doing much better about 70% accuracy and could be increased with hyper-parameter tuning.

+# Built With
+It's built with pure python and tensorflow and keras.

 # Contributing
 Feel free to contribute :)